Hell1on/SelfAssessment/Skills/Programming.md

   - coroutine
 - Data structures
   - array: 🖐️ used
-  - structure: 👂 heard
+  - structure: 🎓 known
   - record
   - enum
   - instance
   - object: 🖐️ used
-  - class: 👂 heard
+  - class: 🖐️ used
   - collection: 🖐️ used
   - set: 🎓 known
   - hash table: 🎓 known
-  - linked list
+  - linked list: 🖐️ used
   - doubly list
   - unrolled list
   - circular list
-  - queue
+  - queue: 🖐️ used
-  - stack
+  - stack: 🖐️ used
   - deque
-  - tree
+  - tree: 🖐️ used
-  - graph
+  - graph: 🖐️ used
   - iterator
   - mutable state
   - immutable state
-  - serialization: 🎓 known
+  - serialization: 🖐️ used
   - string parsing
 - Process & style
-  - compiler: 🎓 known
+  - compiler: 🖐️ used
   - transpiler
-  - linter
+  - linter: 🖐️ used
   - polyfill: 🎓 known
-  - debugger: 🎓 known
+  - debugger: 🖐️ used
   - garbage collection
-  - refactoring: 🎓 known
+  - refactoring: 🖐️ used
   - code review: 🖐️ used
   - antipatterns: 🖐️ used
-  - paradigm
+  - paradigm: 🖐️ used
-  - algorithm
+  - algorithm: 🎓 known
   - magic numbers: 🖐️ used
   - hardcode: 🖐️ used
   - complexity: 👂 heard
   - decomposition: 🎓 known
-  - spaghetti
+  - spaghetti: 👂 heard
   - silver bullet: 👂 heard
   - not invented here
-  - dead code
+  - dead code: 🎓 known
-  - unreachable code
+  - unreachable code: 🎓 known
   - duplicate code: 🖐️ used
-  - exception
+  - exception: 👂 heard
-  - return early
+  - return early: 👂 heard
   - unittest
-  - git: 👂 heard
+  - git: 🖐️ used
-  - github: 🎓 known
+  - github: 🖐️ used